The Snack Is More Interesting

-- In an episode of Garfieldand Friends, Garfield has just caused the mail man to be fired because one his pranks.
+- In an episode of Garfield and Friends, one of his pranks has just caused the mailman to be fired.
 Jon chews him out about it, but Garfield is relaxing and eating a sandwich.

 Jon: Because of you, he got fired but I don't suppose that bothers you any!

 Garfield: How nice, a ham sandwich with a side of guilt.